jermp/sshash/README.md

 ### Example 1

-    ./sshash build -i ../data/unitigs_stitched/salmonella_enterica_k31_ust.fa.gz -k 31 -m 13 --check --bench -o salmonella_enterica.sshash
+    ./sshash build -i ../data/unitigs_stitched/salmonella_enterica_k31_ust.fa.gz -k 31 -m 13 --check -o salmonella_enterica.sshash

 This example builds a dictionary for the k-mers read from the file `../data/unitigs_stitched/salmonella_enterica_k31_ust.fa.gz`, with k = 31 and m = 13.
-It also check the correctness of the dictionary (`--check` option), run a performance benchmark (`--bench` option), and serializes the index on disk to the file `salmonella_enterica.sshash`.
+It also check the correctness of the dictionary (`--check` option) and serializes the index on disk to the file `salmonella_enterica.sshash`.

 To run a performance benchmark after construction of the index,
 use: